 Samuel R. Nussbaum, M.D.
 Dr. Nussbaum has served as a member of our Board since January 2019.
 Dr. Nussbaum has served as a Strategic Consultant for EBG Advisors, the consulting arm for Epstein Becker and Green, since January 2016.
 Dr. Nussbaum has also served as a Senior Advisor to Sandbox Industries, a venture fund, since January 2017, and Ontario Teachers' Pension Fund since August 2016.
 From January 2000 until December 2015, Dr. Nussbaum served as Executive Vice President, Clinical Health Policy, and Chief Medical Officer of Anthem, Inc., a health insurance company.
-He consulted for Anthem from January 2016 to December 2017.
-Dr. Nussbaum has served as a member of the board of directors of Coherus BioSciences, Inc., a biosimilar company, since May 2018 and Motus GI Holdings, Inc., a medical technology company, since March 2017.
+Dr. Nussbaum has served as a member of the board of directors of The Able Channel, a streaming and digital health platform company, since January 2020, Atrio Health Plans, a Medicare Advantage health plan provider, since September 2019, Coherus BioSciences, Inc., a biosimilar company, since May 2018, Motus GI Holdings, Inc., a medical technology company, since March 2017, and PhyMed Healthcare Group, an anesthesia management company, since July 2016.
 Dr. Nussbaum is a Professor of Clinical Medicine at Washington University School of Medicine and an adjunct professor at the Olin School of Business, Washington University and serves as Senior Fellow at the University of Southern California Schaeffer Center for Health Policy and Economics.
 Dr. Nussbaum earned his B.A. from New York University and his M.D. from Mount Sinai School of Medicine.
-He trained in internal medicine at Stanford University and Massachusetts General Hospital and in endocrinology at Harvard Medical School and Massachusetts General Hospital.
+He trained in internal medicine at Stanford University and Massachusetts General Hospital.